fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 Make the required changes to the code so that it passes the test.
 The [toJSON](/en/part3/saving_data_to_mongo_db#backend-connected-to-a-database) method discussed in part 3 is an appropriate place for defining the <i>id</i> parameter.
 #### 4.10: Blog list tests, step3

-Write a test that verifies that making an HTTP POST request to the <i>/api/blogs</i> url successfully creates a new blog post.
+Write a test that verifies that making an HTTP POST request to the <i>/api/blogs</i> URL successfully creates a new blog post.
 At the very least, verify that the total number of blogs in the system is increased by one.
 You can also verify that the content of the blog post is saved correctly to the database.

 Once the test is finished, refactor the operation to use async/await instead of promises.
 #### 4.11*: Blog list tests, step4